DavidKLim/NIMIWAE_Paper/acc_form.md

 -->

-Reproduces training of models and summarization of results in the paper “Handling Non-Ignorably Missing Data Using Importance-Weighted Autoencoders.”
+Reproduces training of models and summarization of results in the paper “Handling Non-ignorably Missing Features in Electronic Health Records Data Using Importance-Weighted Autoencoders.”
 We show superiority of NIMIWAE in imputation of simulated missing values, and perform comparative analyses on the Physionet 2012 Challenge EHR Dataset, showing improvements in imputed missing entries.

 ## Description